 While there are some interesting moments in the trailer, my initial reaction is that this is just a rehash of X-Men: The Last Stand.
 Yes, I know, it’s a very reactionary response, but there are a lot of blatant similarities.
 While these X-Men films have had some great performances, the storylines haven’t always delivered.
-And with something so iconic and complex as ‘The Dark Phoenix Saga’, i think my concern is justified.
+And with something so iconic and complex as ‘The Dark Phoenix Saga’, I think my concern is justified.

 The film should revolve around Sophie Turner, which for me is a problem as I think her acting isn’t the best at times.
 This role requires a massive performance to truly do the material justice.
 And I’m just not fully convinced Turner can pull it off.

 Another thing that concerns me is how much the trailer has shown us.
 They imply that we witness the death of Mystique.
 But they also throw Quicksilver into the same scene so it could be a bluff.
-But we don’t see Mystique in, what you’d imagine to be the later stages of the movie.
+But we don’t see Mystique in, what you’d imagine being the later stages of the movie.
 Plus Beast is looking very sad, so it would hint at Mystique rather than Quicksilver.
 Or could they both be killed?
 I feel the body count could be very high given that this their swansong before they fold into Disney.
 Losing Mcavoy and Fassbender is a downer for me.
 I hope Disney, somehow, keep hold of them.
-I wan’t my Erik and Charles ‘Lost In Savage Land’ movie dammit!
+I want my Erik and Charles ‘Lost In Savage Land’ movie dammit!

-Before we breakdown the trailer, make sure you’ve seen it yourself!
+Before we breakdown, the trailer, make sure you’ve seen it yourself!
 You can check it out below: